LOUD-Mining/LOUD-Bot/README.md

-LOUD-Bot
+# LOUD-Bot
-Development of the LOUD Mining Discord.js bot
+Development of the LOUD Mining Discord Bot

 If you have any interest in helping with this project please contact one of our admins or myself in our discord server.